pilcrowonpaper/pilcrow/src/posts/nextjs-why.md

 Like, I get it.
 I shouldn't expect anything from open-source projects.
 I'm a library author myself.
 But come on.
 It's a massive framework backed by a massive company.
 Is it bad to have some expectations?

 I think the root cause is 2 folds.
 First, a rushed release.
 Documentation is still spotty and everything seems to be incomplete to a varying degree.
 And second, React, and server components specifically.
 React still tries to be a library when it's definitely a framework at this point.
 The goo of Next.js APIs and React APIs with overlapping responsibilities in the server isn't working.
 React needs to embrace a single framework, whether it be their own or Next.js, and fully commit to it.

+_Update: I've been told a some of these issues stem from streaming.
+You can't set status codes and headers after streaming has started (everything is streamed in RSCs).
+I don't see how that makes anything better.
+It just makes them look worse; they were aware of the issue yet built a whole framework around it without addressing it._